Post

 Technology Choices

-The first article mentioned this; here is a detailed summary again.
+The first article mentioned this; here is a more detailed summary.

-We tried using Slack as the packaging platform, developing our own backend service hosted on GCP, integrating with Slack API and Asana API, then forwarding forms sent from Slack to GitHub API to trigger subsequent GitHub Actions.
-The experience was very smooth and unified within the team’s collaboration tools, allowing painless use; the downside is the high development and maintenance cost.
-Since the backend service was developed using Ktor, app engineers had to also handle backend tasks, manage Google service OAuth integration issues, and implement some features here (e.g., submission for review)… making it complex.
-If new team members later fail to take over this part properly, maintenance becomes nearly impossible.
-Additionally, there is a monthly $15 USD GCP server fee.
+We tried using Slack as the packaging platform by developing our own backend service hosted on GCP, integrating with Slack API and Asana API, then forwarding the forms submitted via Slack to the GitHub API to trigger subsequent GitHub Actions.
+The experience was very smooth and unified within the team’s collaboration tool, allowing painless usage.
+The downside was the high development and maintenance costs.
+Since the backend service was built with Ktor, app engineers had to handle backend tasks, manage Google service OAuth integration, and implement some features (e.g., submission for review) there, making it complex.
+If new team members didn’t properly take over this part later, it became almost impossible to maintain.
+Additionally, there was a monthly $15 USD GCP server cost.

-In the early stages, I also tried using FaaS services to connect with the Slack API, such as Cloud Functions.
-However, the Slack API requires the connected service to respond within 3 seconds; otherwise, it is considered a failure.
-FaaS has the cold start issue, where the service goes to sleep after a period of inactivity and takes longer to respond (≥ 5 seconds) on the next call.
-This causes the Slack form submission to be unstable, frequently resulting in Timeout Errors.
+Initially, we also tried using FaaS services to connect with the Slack API, such as Cloud Functions.
+However, the Slack API requires the service to respond within 3 seconds, or it considers the request failed.
+FaaS has a cold start problem, where the service goes to sleep after a period of inactivity and takes longer to respond (≥ 5 seconds) when called again.
+This caused the Slack packaging form to be very unstable, frequently resulting in Timeout Errors.

 Integration into Internal Systems